Bhawanthagee/milk-delivery-mobile-application/README.md

 ## Getting Started

-This project is a starting point for a Flutter application. \n flutter milk delivery application with Razozpay payment gate and google map with google firebase
+This project is a starting point for a Flutter application. flutter milk delivery application with Razozpay payment gate and google map with google firebase

 A few resources to get you started if this is your first Flutter project: